paragdiwan/flightSearch/README.md

 # Flight search engine

-This application is developed in Angular 7 using Rx Observables.
+This application is developed in Angular 6 using Rx Observables.
 Cross component communication is done via 'subject' observable.

 The application is a simple flight search based on the criteria defined by end user.

 ## Installation

-> Run **npm install**
+> Run **npm install** & then **npm serve**

 ## Backend
 Used firebase to create `flight API`.
 This is configured in the environment settings.